OUCVisionGroup/SUIM-AL/README.md

 <div>
    <img src="./SUIM-AL.png" width="80%" alt="teaser" align=center />
 </div>
-The complete dataset as well as the training and testing sets used for the model have all been uploaded.[SUIM-AL dataset](https://drive.google.com/drive/folders/1gSgA6nIlQXwdKlGYCW0ix0dD3kT7heTZ?usp=drive_link)
+The complete dataset as well as the training and testing sets used for the enhancement model have all been uploaded.[SUIM-AL dataset](https://drive.google.com/drive/folders/1gSgA6nIlQXwdKlGYCW0ix0dD3kT7heTZ?usp=drive_link)

 ## Enhancement Model
 We propose DSFormer, a dual-stream Transformer network with shared weights, trained on pairs of images under varying lighting and degradation conditions to improve robustness.